-(a) The department of education shall make payments to the school in accordance with section 3317.022 of the Revised Code from the STEM school sponsoring district's state payments.
+(a) The department of education and workforce shall make payments to the school in accordance with section 3317.022 of the Revised Code from the STEM school sponsoring district's state payments.

 (b) The STEM school sponsoring district is responsible for providing children with disabilities with a free appropriate public education under Chapter 3323. of the Revised Code.